Massachusetts Route 9: History

 Route 9 was established in 1933.
 From its start in 1810 as a toll road from Brookline to Worcester, Route 9 has undergone transformation into a major highway due to the rise of the automobile, especially with the popularity of Henry Ford's Model T. It took over the alignment of what was Route 115 from Kenmore Square in Boston to Route 22 in North Grafton, part of the original route of US 20 between North Grafton and West Brookfield and the original Route 109 between West Brookfield and US 7 in Pittsfield.
 Route 9's original route in Boston was along Brookline Avenue from Kenmore Square turning west onto its current path along Boylston Street.
 Between Worcester and Boston, Route 9 follows the path of the 19th-century Worcester Turnpike, opened in 1810.
 This route originally included a floating bridge over Lake Quinsigamond in Shrewsbury.
 From Dalton to Goshen in the Berkshires, the road follows the old Berkshire Trail.
 The massive expansion of the University of Massachusetts Amherst transformed that part of Route 9 in the late 20th century; this otherwise rural part of the route now has several shops, restaurants, and the mid-sized Hampshire Mall.
 The section now called "Boylston Street" was so-named in 1841 to honor the prominent Ward Nicholas Boylston family, who at one time lived opposite the site of the present-day reservoir.

-Between the petition by the Boston, Worcester Street Railway Company in 1927 to drop rail service to Boston, the imposition of a gasoline tax and Great Stock Market Crash both in 1929, bringing about funding for Federal aid and public works, the Worcester Turnpike was born.
 In the 20th century, Route 9 became the focus for urban sprawl in towns like Newton and Wellesley.
-Further west, in Framingham, Route 9 was home to one of the first modern shopping malls, the aptly named Shoppers' World.
+Further west, in Framingham, Route 9 was home to Shopper's World, one of the first modern shopping malls.

 In Natick, Route 9 is officially the "Ted Williams Highway", named after the Red Sox sports legend Ted Williams, who sported that number.
 In Newton, it is officially the "United Spanish War Veterans Highway".

 From 1903 to 1932, the Boston and Worcester Street Railway ran mostly via modern Route 9.
 Today the E branch of the MBTA's Green Line follows Route 9 along Huntington Avenue.